dmerejkowsky/kata-task-manager/README.md

 * Follow the TDD rules as close as possible to implement the above specifications.

+* Make a commit and push it at the end of each TDD cycle.

 * *Note*: you can assume the user only enters *valid inputs*.

 * Use an iterative process - going through the following steps, in order: